mihirchronicles/mihirchronicles.github.io/content/notes/on-writing.md

 Lincoln transformed that to: _I am loath to close.
 We are not enemies, but friends.
 We must not be enemies.
 Though passion may have strained, it must not break our bonds of affection.
 The mystic chords of memory, stretching from every battlefield and patriot grave to every living heart and hearthstone all over this broad land, will yet swell the chorus of the Union when again touched, as surely they will be, by the better angels of our nature._

 Notice how Lincoln makes the abstract personal.
 Steward's draft has the chilly commanding tone given by a preacher who struggles to keep his ego in check.
 “I close” (you in the back row, wake up now!) and “I am sure” (Trust me, I know I’m right!).
-Lincoln infuses the passage with emotion and empathy—“I am loath to close” (You are my friends, and I hate to leave you) and “We are not enemies, but friends.
+Lincoln infuses the passage with emotion and empathy-“I am loath to close” (You are my friends, and I hate to leave you) and “We are not enemies, but friends.
 We must not be enemies” (Please, I beg you, let’s live together in respect and friendship).
 Seward offered only a rhetorical implication that divine justice would redeem the nation.
 Lincoln offers the tangible hope that who we can be is who we are, that we all have angels within us.

 At its best, writing becomes almost indistinguishable from music.
 Someone reading great writing, just like someone listening to great music, takes an intense, tactile pleasure in the rhythm and flow of the work, sensing instinctively what is about to come next and nevertheless being surprised and thrilled by it at the same time.